EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Evaluation

 \subsubsection{Best of N \& Best of 1}

 Recognizing the inherent multiplicity of valid trajectories for any given scenario, the Best of N metric evaluates the model's ability to encapsulate the ground truth trajectory within its distribution of predictions.
-This approach mirrors the minADE-K metric used in autonomous vehicle research, focusing on the minimum average displacement error across a set of K predictions.
-The Best of 1 metric complements this by assessing the accuracy of a single prediction, facilitating comparison with models that do not generate a multimodal distribution.
+This metric is also known as the minADE-K metric widely used in trajectory prediction tasks especially in the autonomous driving field, focusing on the minimum average displacement error across a set of K predictions.
+The Best of 1 metric, equivalently the ADE metric, complements this by assessing the accuracy of a single prediction, facilitating comparison with models that do not generate a multimodal distribution.
 It also shows how well the estimated distribution aligns with the ground truth under the assumption that the ground truth mode should have the highest likelihood in the given scenario.
 Together, these metrics ensure a balanced evaluation of the model's predictive capacity and its versatility in capturing the range of plausible ego-motions.